MDCore/mdcore.github.io/_posts/2018-09-09-Manager-README.md

 # Some ways I think about work and managing

 ## I default to high autonomy
  I assume you know how to do your job, and want to do it well.
-I'm not going to be checking your work except in the rarest of circumstances.
+I won't be checking your work except in the rarest of circumstances.
 I largely rely on your team to speak up if they're unhappy with your performance.

 I trust you already.
 I trust that you're doing the best you can with what you have.
 So don't worry too much if you haven't worked with me before, I'll take the time to get to know how you work, and if I have suggestions I'll speak up.